Thinking of a Bracco puppy?

 A puppy should seem heavy for its size, it should smell clean, have bright and clear eyes with no discharge.
 Check the ears, nose and anus these too should be clean and free from discharge.
 Be wary of timid puppies that cower away.

 Do not expect to take your pup home straight away.
-It should be at least seven weeks old.
+It should be at least eight weeks old.

 Ask about feeding your pup, get a diet sheet and preferably some food to tide you over; a puppy’s diet should not be changed suddenly.